from £46 /night help Price for guests, Nights

 |Further details indoors|

-The apartment sleeps a maximum of 4 people with a double or twin room and double sofa bed in the lounge area.
+The apartment sleeps a maximum of 4 people with a double or twin room and sofa bed in the lounge area.
 Travel baby cot also available upon request.

 A selection of local tourist information is also available.